pendo-io/pendo-mobile-sdk/android-integration/expo_rnn-android.md

 # Expo using React Native Navigation

-### 1. Add Pendo dependency
 ### Requirements:
-We support a codeless solution for Expo Sdk 41-48 using React Native Navigation 6+.<br>
+- We support a codeless solution for Expo Sdk 41-48 using React Native Navigation 6+.<br>
-Note that for the codeless solution to work, all the elements *MUST be wrapped in react-native ui components*<br>
+- For the codeless solution to work, all the elements *MUST be wrapped in react-native ui components*<br>

+### Step 1.
+Add Pendo dependency

 In the root folder of your expo app, run the following: